 Interactive Methods to Write Letters and Form Letters

 Encouraging children to write letters with masking tape on the floor enables them to move along the shapes of the letters physically, integrating motor skills with learning.
-Additionally, using play dough is another effective way to form letters.
+Additionally, using modelling dough is another effective way to form letters.

 Engaging Worksheets for Occupational Therapy